xhulio23/Module-5-challenge/README.md

 In this challenge, I had the pleasure of applying the new skills learned in class such as creating the different visuals like bar graph, pie chart, scatter plot and line graphs.

+To better view the codes, please download the file.

 All codes used were from instructor led classes and also from youtube tutorials as well.

 Thank you for reading!